keploy/community-blog/cm8e0uk3b000g0akydmlnge3h.md

 ## Conclusion

-User Acceptance Testing isn’t just a phase—it’s a mindset.
+User acceptance testing isn’t just a phase—it’s a mindset.
 It ensures your software is **not only functional but truly usable** by real people in real-world scenarios.
-By integrating UAT into your workflow with the right tools (like Keploy), you can **catch usability issues early, reduce post-launch surprises, and deliver products users genuinely love**.
+By integrating UAT into your workflow with the right tools (like [Keploy](https://keploy.io/)), you can **catch usability issues early, reduce post-launch surprises, and deliver products users genuinely love**.

 ## FAQ

 ### **How is UAT different from functional testing?**

-**Functional testing** ensures that individual features work as expected, while **UAT validates whether the software meets business goals and user expectations** in real-world scenarios.
+[**Functional testing**](https://keploy.io/blog/community/functional-testing-an-in-depth-overview) ensures that individual features work as expected, while **UAT validates whether the software meets business goals and user expectations** in real-world scenarios.

 ### **Who should be involved in UAT?**